arsalansadiq/TFTP-File-Transfer-System/README.md

 ### Introduction:
 The goal of this iteration is to create the client, Intermediate Host, and server programs to support steady-state file transfer.
 We design and implemented a file transfer system based on the TFTP specification (RFC 1350).
 The system will consist of TFTP client(s) running on one computer, an intermediate Host, and a multithreaded TFTP server.

+****Updates in this version
+Implemented an error simulator in intermediate host.
+With the error simulator, the user can simulate delayed, duplicate, or lost packets.
+The user selects which packet will be simulated, and a desginated time if neccasary(duplicate or delay)

 ### Included Files: